eggOnion/my-test2/README.md

 ## Calculator Componenet (Parent)

->The data are being passed from parent to child component using props(setResult, result, inputRef)
+>The data are being passed from parent to child component using props(setResult, result, inputRef).
->useState and useRef hooks were used.
+>The useState and useRef hooks were also used.

 ### Syntax of useState: